do4am/RA-ML-5G-CRAN/README.md

 Python 2.7 <br />
 Matlab

-Due to some copyrights the detail of the algorithms cannot published.
+Due to copyright issue the detail of the algorithms cannot be published.
 Please contact me via mhndo@kth.se if you want to discuss on something.